Is this the start of a new era?

-The Judge, Greg Prince did exceptional job over the competition and his scoring was consistent over the whole tournament.
-Congratulations are in order for doing a remarkable job.
+The Judge, Norm Severs from Bairnsdale Victoria did and exceptional job over the competition and his scoring was consistent over the whole tournament.
+Congratulations are in order for doing a remarkable job in consistent 30-degree heat.

 The members of the Committee and the organizers of the provisions must be thanked for the excellent food provided for the trial.
 All the food made available throughout the day plus hot food for breakfasts and lunches were excellent.
 They also catered for dinner each night.
 All dinners were an excellent standard.